cloudogu/k8s-dogu-operator/docs/development/how_to_offline_and_self_signed_en.md

 ### Replace dogu operator in Nexus

-Attention this step is no longer necessary if the implementation for using self-signed certificates in the dogu operator has been released!
+Attention: This step is no longer necessary if the implementation for using self-signed certificates in the dogu operator has been released!

 Replace Dogu operator yaml in Nexus: